bootdotdev/curriculum/README.md

 ## 👏 Contribute

-We love help and feedback on how we can improve the curriculum!
-If you're confident in your suggestions feel free to fork the repo and open pull requests to the `main` branch.
-Otherwise, if you're less sure, feel free to open issues here on Github.
-Lastly, if you just want to talk about some ideas, use the discussions tab or contact us directly usingg one of the methods below.
+I love help and feedback on how I can improve the curriculum!
+The recommended way to help is to submit issues here on Github.
+If you just want to talk about some ideas, use the discussions tab or contact me directly using one of the methods below.

 ## 💬 Contact

-If you would like to discuss the project feel free to [contact us](https://qvault.io/contact/).
-We're most responsive on Discord but you can also find us on Twitter:
+If you would like to discuss the project feel free to [contact me on Qvault](https://qvault.io/contact/).
+I'm most responsive on Discord but you can also find me on Twitter:

 * [Twitter](https://twitter.com/q_vault)
 * [Discord](https://discord.com/invite/HxuxE6Nv)